Tree Age Calculator

 By HarvestMath Editors Share:

-This tree age calculator lets you estimate age without cutting the tree down.
-Wrap a tape measure around the trunk at breast height, pick the species, and it converts circumference into diameter and then into an estimated age range — using the same growth-factor method arborists use in the field.
+How old is that tree in your yard?
+This tree age calculator answers it without cutting the tree down — wrap a tape measure around the trunk at breast height, pick the species, and it converts circumference into diameter and then into an estimated age range, using the same growth-factor method arborists use in the field.

 Estimate Your Tree’s Age